fpapado/react-lazy-images/README.md

 - Easy to understand source code.
 You should be able to fork and do your thing if desired.

 What it does not do by itself:
+- Polyfill `IntersectionObserver`.
+Adding polyfills is something you should do consciously at the application level, especially if they might incur download and performance costs.
+See [Polyfilling IntersectionObserver](#Polyfilling IntersectionObserver) for different strategies.
 - Dictate the kind of placeholders.
 There are many ways to do that; you can use a simple box with a background color (I hear gray is popular), or a blurred image, or anything you'd like.
 You are in control of the element that gets rendered.
 - Animate the transitions.
 Again, you are in control of the containers, so it is possible to implement those upon consumption.
 - Any kind of intrinsic placeholders.
 Those are better served by another library/styles/the consumer.